Province of Pomerania (1815–1945): Deportation of the Pomeranian Jews

-In 1933, about 7,800 Jews lived in Pomerania, of which a third lived in Stettin.
-The other two thirds were living all over the province, Jewish communities numbering more than 200 people were in Stettin, Kolberg, Lauenburg in Pomerania, and Stolp.
+In 1933, about 7,800 Jews lived in Pomerania, of which a third lived in Stettin (Szczecin).
+The other two thirds were living all over the province, Jewish communities numbering more than 200 people were in Stettin, Kolberg (Kołobrzeg), Lauenburg in Pomerania (Lębork), and Stolp (Słupsk).

 When the Nazis started to terrorize Jews, many emigrated.
 Twenty weeks after the Nazis seized power, the number of Jewish Pomeranians had already dropped by eight percent.

 Besides the repressions Jews had to endure in all Nazi Germany, including the destruction of the Pomeranian synagogues on November 9, 1938 (Reichskristallnacht), all male Stettin Jews were deported to Oranienburg concentration camp after this event and kept there for several weeks.

 On February 12 and 13, 1940, 1,000 to 1,300 Pomeranian Jews, regardless of sex, age and health, were deported from Stettin and Schneidemühl to the Lublin-Lipowa Reservation, that had been set up following the Nisko Plan in occupied Poland.
 Among the deported were intermarried non-Jewish women.
 The deportation was carried out in an inhumane manner.
 Despite low temperatures, the carriages were not heated.
 No food had been allowed to be taken along.
 The property left behind was liquidated.
 Up to 300 people perished from the deportation itself.
 In the Lublin area under Kurt Engel's regime, the people were subjected to inhumane treatment, starvation and outright murder.
 Only a few survived the war.

 Peter Simonstein Cullman in "History of the Jewish Community of Schneidemühl: 1641 to the Holocaust" and jewishgen.org say that the Jews of Schneidemühl were not "deported together with the more than 1,000 Jews of Stettin [Region] (who were subsequently sent to Piaski, near Lublin in Poland)", based on lack of evidence in the archives of Reichsvereinigung der Juden in Deutschland (cf. file 75 C Re1, No. 483, Bundesarchiv Berlin, and USHMM Archives: RG-14.003M; Acc.
 1993.A.059).
 He concludes that "while the deportations of the Jews of Schneidemühl had indeed been planned by the Gestapo to coincide with the terrible events that occurred in Stettin – those actions were not carried out together.
 The deportations of all Jews from the Gau were primarily planned on orders of Franz Schwede-Coburg, the notorious Gauleiter of Pomerania, in cahoots with several Nazi authorities of Schneidemühl.
 The Gauleiter’s personal goal was to be the first in the Reich to declare his Gau Judenrein – cleansed of Jews".
 He based his statement on doc.
 795 of the Trial of Adolf Eichmann.